top of page

 “I’ve got a blog… but no one’s reading it.”

-That told me I wasn’t writing for seasoned marketers—I was writing for beginners trying to build a strong foundation.
+That helped me realize I was likely attracting beginners trying to build a strong foundation—not seasoned marketers.

 Build a simple reader profile